mapcrafter/mapcrafter/docs/configuration.rst

 and have many rendered maps (eg: one isometric, another top-town, and yet another with night-lighting).

-A more complex example and walk-through is given below, with comments to summarise each section.
+A more complex example, with comments to summarise each section, is given below.
 Scroll down for a reference of all possible options.

 .. code-block:: ini